Nielae/CI-CD-Project/README.md

 Navigate back to your jenkins and click on "build now".
 This will locate the Jenkinsfile and run it.
-You will see the view beloy
+You will see the view below
 ![Alt text](Images/jenks18.PNG)
 <br> </br>

 When the contents of the script has been deployed / setup, you should receive an output.
 ![Alt text](Images/jenks19.PNG)
-Its very okay to run into errore, always read the log files or error message to get a better understanding of any issue.
+Its very okay to run into errors, always read the log files or error message to get a better understanding of any issue.
 <br> </br>
 <br> </br>